HeliaMonteiro/Know-the-World/README.md

 ## :bookmark_tabs: About

-  This page is a CRUD project to share travel experience and get inspiration too hosted in Heroku.
+  This page is a CRUD project hosted in Heroku, to share travel experience and get inspiration too.
   The user can sign up and sign in to see and share travel experiences.
 As a logged user it's possible access each travel experience that contains the     city name, country, image, a title to describle the trip and write a short description about the travel experience.
 The user can also add, edit and       delete travel experiences.

 ## :woman_technologist: Planning & Problem Solving